Review article

-A review article is an article that summarizes the current state of understanding on a topic within a certain discipline.
+A review article is a journal article that summarizes the current state of understanding on a topic within a certain discipline.
 A review article is generally considered a secondary source since it may analyze and discuss the method and conclusions in previously published studies.
 It resembles a survey article or, in news publishing, overview article, which also surveys and summarizes previously published primary and secondary sources, instead of reporting new facts and results.
 Survey articles are however considered tertiary sources, since they do not provide additional analysis and synthesis of new conclusions.
 A review of such sources is often referred to as a tertiary review.

 Academic publications that specialize in review articles are known as review journals.
 Review journals have their own requirements for the review articles they accept, so review articles may vary slightly depending on the journal they are being submitted to.